 When the Portuguese landed on the coast of Africa in the 15th century, they brought not only pain, suffering, and slavery – but also pieces and parts of Western and European culture.

 Over time, these bits and pieces from Europe slowly merged into the African culture, including the music and dance styles like dancing in couples.

 Because of this, Lisbon is sometimes referred to as the capital of Kizomba.
-Since the style has spread super quickly throughout Europa and has become very popular.
+The style has spread super quickly throughout Europe and has become very popular.

 Eduardo Paim The Father Of Kizomba Music

 Eduardo Paim, to the right, is internationally recognized as the “father/creator of Kizomba music”.
 He and his band had a major role in the development of the music style creation.

 Most kizomba songs are sung in Portuguese or a dialect from the various Portuguese-speaking, African cultures.